regosen/get_cover_art/README.md

 5. If artwork is found, it's embedded into the audio file.

 ### Why do you download from Apple Music and not Google image search?
-1. Google Image Search API requires a dev token (so does Apple Music's API but not its public web query URL)
+1. Google's Image Search API requires a dev token (so does Apple Music's API, but not its public web query URL).
-2. Google regular search throttles queries heavily
+2. Google search queries are heavily throttled.
-3. Apple Music's cover sizes are standardized and sufficiently large
+3. Apple Music's cover sizes are standardized and sufficiently large.

 ## Troubleshooting